U.S. gas prices set record for second straight day

-The average for a gallon of regular gas reached an all-time high of $4.40 on Wednesday after increasing by 3 cents overnight, AAA said.
+The average for a gallon of regular gas reached an all-time high of $4.40 on Wednesday after increasing by 3¢ overnight, AAA said.

 Wednesday's price hike marked the second straight day gas prices set a record high in the U.S.